Ownership and License Questions

 If I use content from other Pathfinder Infinite or Starfinder Infinite authors, do I need to credit them?

-When re-using a larger element that you have taken from another Pathfinder Infinite or Starfinder Infinite author’s work (such as a new character, location, monster, or event), include a reference to the original work by linking to the product page on PathfinderInfinite.com or StarfinderInfininte.com within your PDF.
+When re-using a larger element that you have taken from another Pathfinder Infinite or Starfinder Infinite author’s work (such as an original character, location, monster, or event), include a reference to the original work by linking to the product page on PathfinderInfinite.com or StarfinderInfininte.com within your PDF.
 For example, if you are using a new character known as the Wobble Goblin that you found in another author’s work, you might reference that inside your own work where you describe or provide stats for the Wobble Goblin the first time, using an internal citation such as, "(Wobble Goblin from The Wobbliest Goblin by Merisiel Silvari)."

 We recommend you include a list of such references on your title page for readers’ ease of use.

-A: Not by other members of the Infinite community, as compiling others’ work is not considered adapting or building on it.
+Not by other members of the Infinite community, as compiling others’ work is not considered adapting or building on it.
 If Paizo were to release an official collection of Pathfinder or Starfinder Infinite fiction, we would make every effort to purchase the story from you outright, just as if we had commissioned its writing in the first place.